inferadb/management/docs/authentication.md

 3. SPA calls YOUR backend with user's JWT
 4. YOUR backend validates user's JWT
 5. YOUR backend uses **Client Assertion** to get InferaDB vault token
-6. YOUR backend calls InferaDB Server API to check permissions
+6. YOUR backend calls InferaDB Engine to check permissions
 7. YOUR backend returns authorization decision to SPA
 8. SPA shows/hides features based on permissions